History of slavery in New Jersey: Colonial period

 English traders continued to traffic African slaves after they took over the colony from the Dutch in 1664 and established a proprietorship.
 Eager to attract more settlers and laborers to develop the colony, the proprietorship encouraged the trafficking of slaves for labor by offering settlers headrights, an award of allocations of land based on the number of workers, slaves or indentured servants, trafficked to the colony.
 The first African slaves to appear in English records were owned by Colonel Lewis Morris in Shrewsbury.
 In an early attempt to encourage European settlement, the New Jersey legislature enacted a prohibitive tariff against trafficked slaves to encourage European indentured servitude.
-When this act expired in 1721, however, the British Government and New Jersey's royal governor, countered attempts to renew it.
-The slave trade was a royal monopoly and had become a lucrative enterprise.
+When this act expired in 1721, however, Governor William Burnet countered attempts to renew it, since the slave trade had become a lucrative enterprise.

 The liberties of the enslaved peoples of New Jersey were formally curtailed under a law passed in 1704, a so-called 'slave code'.
 This code prohibited the owning of property by slaves and by free African Americans as well.
 In addition, it made certain actions illegal for African Americans, like staying out past curfew, that were not illegal for European Americans.

+According to one researcher, Oak Ridge Park in Union County may contain New Jersey's only known ruins of slave dwellings.

 Camden was a center for the importation of slaves, its ferry docks on the Delaware River across from Philadelphia acting as auction sites for the plantations in the Delaware Valley, of which Pomona Hall was one.

+As a free port, Perth Amboy was a harbor friendly to slaving vessels.
+"Barracks of considerable size once stood in Perth Amboy, near the junction of Smith and Water streets, in which the slaves were [kept confined] as imported."

 In 2016 Rutgers University published a report Scarlet and Black recording the university's relationship with slavery.
 In 2017 Princeton University made public the findings of the Princeton & Slavery Project, which is ongoing.